Artifizer/gts-kit/apps/vscode-extension/README.md

 - Check for syntax errors in your JSON file
 - Look for error messages in the preview panel

+### Diagnostics not showing where expected
+- Enable `gts.validation.debug` and re-run validation to see detailed navigation logs.

 ## Requirements

 - VSCode version 1.85.0 or higher